 To more effectively manage all eleven Chicago-area MGP sites, the RI/FS AOC organized them into 4 sites: the North Shore Avenue Site, the North Branch Site, the South Branch Site. and the Crawford Site.
 Both the North Branch Site and the South Branch Site have several operable units.
 The North Branch Site is comprised of the Division Street Station Operable Unit (OU), the North Station OU, and the Willow Street/Hawthorne Avenue Station OU.
 One site is the the North Shore Avenue Station Site.
 The South Branch Site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.

 Investigations and Remediation Previously Performed

-The on-site environmental investigations performed to date have been limited to a few borings in the southwest corner of the site in 2001-2002.
+Initial on-site environmental investigations were limited to a few borings in the southwest corner of the site in 2001-2002.
 Conditions in the river adjacent to the site were investigated by installing borings at selected locations in 2006.
-Evidence of tar impacts (e.g., tar globules, sheen, and odor) was observed at a number of sediment boring locations.
-Data obtained with a tar-specific green optical screening tool (“TarGOST”) device indicate the presence of coal tar at several locations, and laboratory analysis of sediment samples found high levels of PAHs.
+Evidence of tar impacts (tar globules, sheen, and odor) was observed at a number of sediment boring locations.
+Data obtained with a tar-specific green optical screening tool (“TarGOST”) device indicate the presence of coal tar at several locations, and laboratory analyses of sediment samples found high levels of PAHs.

 ContactsRemedial Project Manager, U.S. EPA